 It is interesting to note that the word 'sarki' also refers to red ochre which was ground into power and used as a symbol of blood throughout the Afro-Asiatic world and beyond in the burial of nobles between 20,000 and 80,000 years ago.
 While mainstream Hinduism rejects animal sacrifice, Tantric practice involves something akin to the sacramental use of Bread (Flesh) and Wine (Blood) among Christians.
 The meat offered in Tantric ritual is called ‘Siva’ and the wine is called ‘Sakti’.
 Tantrics believe that sacrificial killing of approved animals pleases the forefathers and gods and is therefore permitted.

 The significance of the number seven in reference to union or completion is seen in the first Genesis creation story which says that God's creative work lasted for six days and that God rested from all His work on the seventh day.
 The number seven in association with God at rest (sabbath) portrays the concept of completion or perfection of a relationship between Master and Servant, or between Creator and Creation, or between Husband and Bride.

-In the temple dedicted to the sun in Upper Egypt (ruins of Babian) there were seven urns.
-Likewise there were seven urns at the wedding in Cana of Galilee where Jesus Christ turned water to wine.
+In the temple dedicated to the sun in Upper Egypt (ruins of Babian) there were seven urns.

 Hindus also have held the concept of a 7-day week.
 According to Hindu law the new bride was to take seven steps around the altar during the wedding ceremony.